Wednesdays and Fridays, 1:00-3:00pm

-Research Interests: My dissertation examines how popular narratives about Christian history influenced American religious and political life from 1780 –1865.
-Through an analysis of sermons, tracts, treatises, and popular books, I show that religious memory shaped the most significant debates of the era—arguments over church and state relations, denominational competition, national identity, women’s education and suffrage, racial equality, and slavery.
-More broadly, my research deals with themes of religion, memory and tradition, intellectual history, transatlantic print cultures, religious and political identities, and the history of Christianity.
+Paul’s dissertation examines how popular narratives about Christian history influenced American religious and political life from 1780 –1865.
+Through an analysis of sermons, tracts, treatises, and popular books, he shows that religious memory shaped the most significant debates of the era—arguments over church and state relations, denominational competition, national identity, women’s education and suffrage, racial equality, and slavery.
+More broadly, Paul’s research deals with themes of religion, memory and tradition, intellectual history, transatlantic print cultures, religious and political identities, and the history of Christianity.

 “Joseph Milner and his editors: eighteenth-and nineteenth-century evangelicals and the Christian past.”
 The Journal of Ecclesiastical History 69, no. 1 (January 2018), 86–104. doi:10.1017/S0022046917000744.

 “The Past Judging the Present: Joseph Milner's Evangelical Critique of Eighteenth-Century Britain.”
 CRUX 49, no. 2 (Summer 2013): 22-30.